Public light bus: Possible new fleet

 Some Green Minibus Unions have called for the Government to provide a new fleet of buses which can hold up to 20 people, one more person than the current 19 people.
 They say it could help ease traffic congestion during rush hour and possibly push up profits which may turn away possible fare increases.
 There are a few of the new buses in service at the moment, but because it is only legal to have 16 passengers in a minibus, the extra area is used as a luggage rack.
 The Government has responded saying that it would be prudent to first study the implications of such expansion in the context of a Public Transport Strategy Study first, which should take two years ending in 2017 or 2018.

 Cultural references

-In the film Lost In Time, Cecilia Cheung playing the role as a red minibus driver, won the "Best Actress" Awards in the 2004 Hong Kong Film Awards.
+In the film Lost In Time, Cecilia Cheung played the role as a red minibus driver and won the "Best Actress" award in the 2004 Hong Kong Film Awards.